Payroll SA

 Is there a minimum wage I need to pay my worker?

 In order to be compliant, employers need to register their employees for UIF and should also, meet other requirements stipulated.
-These requirements are stated in Sectoral Determination 7 – Domestic Workers such as:

 • Employment contract,